Six ways to create a plastics circular economy

 For construction, it means lightweight, cheap, durable, strong materials: for pipework, cables, fixings, paints and insulation.
 Plastic in cars and trucks reduces cost and weight whilst improving performance, comfort and safety: moulded dashboards, ergonomic seats, airbags to keep you safe and even self-repairing bumpers.

 Plastics have revolutionised retail and logistics, with packaging to protect and prolong the life of the product.
-In developed economies, around one-third of plastic is used in packaging….from plastic bags to polystyrene, from Sellotape to squeezy bottles, and Tupperware to tote boxes
+In developed economies, we use around one-third of plastic in packaging….from plastic bags to polystyrene, from Sellotape to squeezy bottles, and Tupperware to tote boxes

 Problems, poisons and particles…